Paris: Regal and Intimate

 The Palais du Louvre was once the palace of the ultimate kings, and the biggest building in the entire world.
 Today the vast horseshoe-shaped palace, built in stages over eight centuries, with its striking 20th-century pyramid entry, houses the world's grandest collection of art treasures.

 These people are waiting not to get into the Louvre, but to buy a ticket to get into the Louvre.
 With a city museum pass, I save money and, more importantly, lots of time.
-Anyone with this pass can walk right in.
+Anyone with this pass can walk right in [no longer the case at the Louvre; see Travel Details, above].

 Once inside, take a moment to enjoy the modern pyramid entry — a work of art in itself.
 It leads to three wings.
 We'll limit our visit to the Denon wing.
 The Louvre's huge collection covers art history from ancient times to about 1850.
 It can be overwhelming.
 A key to enjoying your visit: Don't even try to cover it all.
 Enjoy an excuse to return.